cdvelop/tinywasm/docs/issues/refactor_wasm_exec.js.md

 func New(c *Config) *TinyWasm {
     // ... existing initialization ...

-    // Set default for WebFilesSubRelativeJsOutput if not configured if c.WebFilesSubRelativeJsOutput == "" {
+    // Set default for WasmExecJsOutputDir if not configured if c.WasmExecJsOutputDir == "" {
-        c.WebFilesSubRelativeJsOutput = "theme/js"
+        c.WasmExecJsOutputDir = "theme/js"
     }

     // Perform one-time detection at the end